akshairamesh/akshairamesh.github.io/_pages/about.md

 <b>Solving Complex Challenges:</b> My expertise extends to diverse areas, including Neural Machine Translation, machine translation quality estimation, synthetic data generation, and unstructured to structured data conversion.
 I thrive on solving complex problems and developing innovative solutions that address real-world needs.

+Research interests:Domain Adaptation, Large Language Models (LLMs), Reinforcement Learning,

 Are you stupid enough to think you can change the world with your idea?
 Great, I think so too!

 Thank you for visiting my personal webpage.
 I look forward to connecting with fellow professionals, researchers, and organizations passionate about the limitless possibilities of Natural Language Processing and Machine Learning.
-Let's shape the future of NLP together.
+Let's shape the future of NLP together.🚀